Wiem-Mohamed/Leaflet-Angular/README.md

 # Leaflet-Angular
-An Angular app using Leaflet to display a map with real-time user location and interactive markers.
+An Angular app using Leaflet to display a map with  user location and interactive markers.
 It includes geocoding for searching places and shows distances from the user's location to predefined points of interest.

 # Installation
 # npm i leaflet @types/leaflet